Tag: ERISA

 Fiduciaries must act with “care, skill, prudence, and diligence under the circumstances then prevailing.”

-Bitcoin treasury exposure introduces valuation opacity, sentiment-driven volatility, and unpredictable drawdowns that no prudent expert can justify in a retirement portfolio.
+Bitcoin treasury exposure introduces valuation opacity.
+It causes sentiment-driven volatility and unpredictable drawdowns.
+No prudent expert can justify this in a retirement portfolio.

 • Section 406 — Prohibited Transactions